Electronic Band Structure (EBS)

 Filtered Bands Workflow #

-Filtered EBS requires projected data and at least one filter.
-If filtered plotting is requested without a filter, plotting is blocked with a warning.
+Filtered plotting requires projected data and at least one filter card.
+If projected data is unavailable, adding filters is disabled.

-+ Add Filter: create a new filter with projection selections and style controls.
++ Add Filter: add a new filter card with projection-table selection and style controls.

-First filter behavior: first-time filter creation enables filtered mode, disables plain mode, and enables color maps (plain mode can be re-enabled afterward).
+First filter behavior: first-time filter creation enables filtered mode; plain and filtered curves can still be rendered together afterward.

 Filter scope: each filter has independent projection selections, label controls, and visual styling.